openFyde/chromiumos-overlay/chromeos-base/autotest-capability-default/README.md

     - no hw_enc_h264_1080_30
 ```

-'detector' is the name of the running detector.
-In this case, "intel\_cpu.py"
+`detector` is the name of the running detector.
+In this case, `intel_cpu.py`
 in the detector directory will be executed.
-'match' is a list of all acceptable values, if the results of detector is one
+`match` is a list of all acceptable values, if the results of detector is one
-of the values, then all capabilities in 'capability' will be applied.
+of the values, then all capabilities in `capability` will be applied.

-In this example, if intel\_cpu.py returns 'intel\_celeron\_2955U',
+In this example, if `intel_cpu.py` returns `intel_celeron_2955U`,
 we disable HW h264 encoding.

 Detectors are python scripts which return a string.
-It must have the function detect().
+It must have the function `detect()`.
-For example, the following cpu detectors return "i5" or "m3" to indicate
+For example, the following cpu detectors return `i5` or `m3` to indicate
 the CPU on the DUT.